ubuntumaroon/imgcompressor/README.md

 ## About The Project

-Batch compress image from jpeg and png.
+Batch compress image.
+Source images are either "jpeg" or "png", the compressed image in "jpeg" format.
 It compress all images in the input directory and the entire subtree.

 ### Built With